 Shadow Copy or Volume Shadow Copy Service (VSS) is a pre-included service in Microsoft Windows that allows manual or automatic snapshots of a volume.
 The service creates shadow copies of the entire NTFS volume and stores it in the same volume, it is a kind of backup and restore service, but how to browse these shadow volumes?

 This service is turned on by default on all versions, but as mentioned, Microsoft grants access to these copies only in select editions.
-To get the previous versions of any file, one right clicks the file and selects Restore Previous Versions.
+To get the previous versions of any file, one right-clicks the file and selects Restore Previous Versions.
 Alternatively one can also select Properties instead and then click on the Previous Versions box, to see the available versions.

-ShadowExplorer is a free utility that allows you to use and gain access on all the shadow files created by Windows.
+ShadowExplorer is a free utility that allows you to use and gain access to all the shadow files created by Windows.
 You can use those point-in-time copies to retrieve your files back to the previous versions.
 ShadowExplorer allows you to browse the Shadow Copies created by the Windows Volume Shadow Copy Service.
 It’s especially useful for users of the Home editions, who don’t have access to the shadow copies by default.
-It shows available point-in-time copies, lets you browse through Shadow Copies and also retrieve versions of files and folders.
+It shows available point-in-time copies, lets you browse through Shadow Copies, and also retrieves versions of files and folders.

 Using shadow copies is a good option but it cannot replace regular backups.
-However you can use it in emergency or if you simply forgot to take a backup.
+However, you can use it in an emergency or if you simply forgot to take a backup.
 Another limitation of shadow copies is that they are saved in the same volume.
 If the disk crashes, the backups with the data are also gone, so no point of use here.
 You can use shadow copies addition with regular backups but you can’t really replace it.

 Shadow Explorer download